 Inez Y. Kaiser GKC-PRSA Memorial Scholarship Fund

-- One additional scholarship is open to all African American/Black junior or first semester undergraduate registered seniors and enrolled in a public relations or communications program at an accredited college or university nationwide.
-One point will be awarded for PRSSA members and one additional point will be awarded for leadership in PRSSA, however PRSSA membership or affiliation is not a requirement for eligibility.
+- Three scholarships are open to any African American/Black junior or first semester seniors registered and enrolled in a public relations or communications curricular program at an accredited college or university nationwide.

-- The applicant must have earned at least a 3.0 grade point average on a 4.0 scale overall.
+- Applicants must have earned at least a 3.0 grade point average on a 4.0 scale overall.

-- The application should reflect the applicant’s leadership and commitment to public relations excellence and volunteerism, hallmarks of Inez Kaiser’s legacy.
+- Applications will be qualitatively scored with points awarded according to the applicant’s leadership and commitment to public relations excellence and volunteerism, which were hallmarks of Inez Kaiser’s legacy.

 - To honor Dr. Kaiser’s hometown of Kansas City, Missouri and the PRSA organization, judges will award one additional scoring point to applicants who are PRSSA members, another additional point to applicants who serve in PRSSA chapter leadership roles, and another additional point to residents of Kansas or Missouri.
 Please note, anyone can apply for this scholarship, living in Kansas or Missouri is NOT a requirement to be considered.